GET IN TOUCH

 Taxpayers who set up an installment plan but fail to make required payments place themselves at risk of levy action.
 A payment plan requires strict adherence to filing and payment obligations for current and future taxes.
 Missing installments, failing to update a financial statement, or accumulating new debt often leads the Department to cancel the agreement and initiate enforcement.

-Ignoring Final Notices
+Ignoring Notices from the Department

 Jeopardy Situations